beevik/etree/README.md

 Title: Learning XML
 ```

-This example finds the first book element under the bookstore element
+This example finds the first book element under the root bookstore element and
-and outputs the tag and text of all of its child elements.
+outputs the tag and text of each of its child elements.
 ```go
 for _, e := range doc.FindElements("./bookstore/book[1]/*") {
     fmt.Printf("%s: %s\n", e.Tag, e.Text())